-The "minimum standard of treatment" standard set forth in proposed Art.
-12.6 has been variously and inconsistently interpreted by arbitral tribunals in the past.
-The 2004 NAFTA case known as Waste Management, Inc. v.
-United Mexican States II interpreted a violation of the minimum standard of treatment as entailing state conduct that is "arbitrary, grossly unfair, unjust or idiosyncratic, is discriminatory and exposes the claimant to sectional or racial prejudice, or involves a lack of due process leading to an outcome which offends judicial propriety."
-The tribunal noted that this might be the case where there has been a "manifest failure of natural justice in judicial proceedings or a complete lack of transparency or candor in an administrative process."
-More problematically, if a state breaches "representations" that were "reasonably relied upon" by investors at the time of investment, that breach constitutes evidence of unfair or inequitable treatment that violates the minimum standard of treatment.
-Some commentators go so far as to argue that the minimum standard of treatment should protect the "reasonable expectations" of an investor even in the absence of direct representations let alone binding commitments allowing potential market participation or profit-making opportunities.
+That more elastic interpretation of the minimum standard of treatment came from the 2004 NAFTA case known as Waste Management, Inc. v.
+United Mexican States II.8 In its award, the tribunal defined a violation of the minimum standard of treatment as entailing state conduct that is "arbitrary, grossly unfair, unjust or idiosyncratic, is discriminatory and exposes the claimant to sectional or racial prejudice, or involves a lack of due process leading to an outcome which offends judicial propriety."9 The tribunal noted that this might be the case where there has been a "manifest failure of natural justice in judicial proceedings or a complete lack of transparency or candor in an administrative process."10 More problematically, the tribunal decided that if a state breaches "representations" that were "reasonably relied upon" by investors at the time of investment, that breach constitutes evidence of unfair or inequitable treatment that violates the minimum standard of treatment.
+Some commentators, citing other expansive tribunal decisions, argue that the minimum standard of treatment goes so far as to protect the "reasonable expectations" of an investor even in the absence of direct representations, let alone binding commitments allowing potential market participation or profit-making opportunities.
+Such expansive interpretations of the "minimum standard of treatment" have made such claims the most successful basis for investor-state suits.
+In nearly 75% of the investor-state cases that a U.S. investor has "won," the tribunal cited a "minimum standard" violation to rule against the respondent Party.